top of page

 Water Purifier: MSR Trailshot.
 The water is pretty clear and clean but better to be safe.

-Clothing: Nothing special, just standard hiking merino wool top, hiking trousers and Innov8 Roclite 325 boots which took a beating.
+Clothing: Nothing special, just a standard hiking Merino wool top, hiking trousers and Innov8 Roclite 325 boots which took a beating.

 CPAP Gear